 Gonadotropin releasing hormone agonist (GnRH)

 This drugs act on the pituitary to reduce or stop production of estrogen.
 Decreased estrogen will cause absent periods.
 However, these drugs are not used for long term.
 If used for more than 6 months, it causes hot-flushes, irregular periods, sweating and osteoporosis.
+They are usually used short-term to shrink fibroids or as a bridge while preparing for surgery.

 How to get rid of heavy period surgically